 This is a pretty unusual SAK.
-It looks like a Huntsman, but in fact it’s not.
+It looks like a Huntsman, but in fact it’s different.
 I bought it from my friend Marios.
 On several of my trips to France and Germany, I had seen similar knives but I had never managed to buy one, because these where used as a display piece and were never for sale.

 So what’s so special about it?
 First of all, the tool configuration is slightly different.
 It’s basically a Huntsman with chisel.
 I never understood why some models, including the Huntsman, do not have a backspring tool on the wood saw layer while others have a chisel or fine screwdriver (both fit the wood saw layer and metal file/saw layer).
 It’s probably a cost thing.